 PSC A/S accepts no liability for the accuracy of any information on this website.
 Whilst every effort is made to ensure accuracy, this cannot be guaranteed, and items placed on the website may through the passage of time become redundant or inaccurate.

 No responsibility can therefore be accepted for any loss howsoever caused by the use of this website.

 Please note that we register data in accordance with the EU General Data Protection Regulation.

-The contact sections of this site require personal information to be given in order for us to provide the best possible service.
+The contact sections of this site requires personal information to be given in order for us to provide the best possible service.